ali-0x11/chaos-downloader/README.md

 # Feature

-- dealing with chaos api with more filter
+- dealing with chaos api with more filters
-- colleting all domain in one file
+- colleting all domains in one file
-- unzip folder after download
+- unzip folders after downloading
 - you can use httprobe or httpx after downloading

 ## note: